-The intensity of the TOF peaks decrease with increasing charge state, except from \ce{Ar^1+} to \ce{Ar^2+}.
-The lower yield of \ce{Ar^1+} relative to \ce{Ar^2+} could be accounted for by normalizing the peak intensity with the corresponding charge state.
-Another reason for the lower than expected intensity of \ce{Ar^1+} $m/q$ ions, could be a result of the magnetic bottle-neck between the \qty{5}{\tesla} and \qty{1}{\tesla} region, filtering species with lower $m/q$.
-The TOF and calculated $m/q$ values are presented in Tab. \ref{Fig:tableAr}.
-The estimated TOF values are in reasonable agreement with the literature values shown, although a slight systematic deviation towards higher $m/q$ is observed for the heavier ions, discussed in the Supplemental Material.
+The TOF values are in reasonable agreement with the literature values shown, although a slight systematic deviation towards higher $m/q$ is observed for the heavier ions, see Supplemental Materials.

 \textit{Discussion}.-- The presented measurements establish a first demonstration of the capture, cooling and TOF spectrometry of ions formed following antiproton annihilations in a Penning–Malmberg trap.
 The demonstrated simultaneous measurement by scintillator tagging with ion yields also shows that external scintillators provide a practical handle to identify annihilation-linked ion production.